Evthron/blog/evthronblog/content/gallery/accurate-colour-wheel/index.en.md

 comments: true
 ---

 Colour wheel help us understand colour mixing and choose appealing colour palates, but most colour wheels doesn't isolate hue from lightness and chroma, causing us to perceive colour in a wrong way.
-The OKLCH colour space seperates the three elements of colours beautifully so I made use of it and created this this visually accurate colour wheel using the [OKLCH colour picker](https://oklch.com).
+The OKLCH colour space separates the three elements of colours beautifully so I made use of it and created this this visually accurate colour wheel using the [OKLCH colour picker](https://oklch.com).

 - The 12 hues are evenly distributed, meaning they all looked distinct.
 - Chroma = 0.12 is the highest chorma value that doesn't cause gaps in hues in the sRGB colour gamut.